massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

         return result.toString();
     }

-Calling function of a smart-contract that is stored in the blockchain with some arguments will start an assemblyscript runtime (wasmer).
+Calling function of a smart contract that is stored in the blockchain with some arguments will start an assemblyscript runtime (wasmer).
-This is why each function that you want to be able to call in your smart-contract must be exported with the `export` keyword and must take one string argument and return a value of type string.
+This is why each function that you want to be able to call in your smart contract must be exported with the `export` keyword and must take one string argument and return a value of type string.

 Here, we are exporting the sum function.
 In this function, we deserialize the argument into two integers, with the help of `fromByteString` and `toInt32`.

-Compiling your smart-contract
+Compiling your smart contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Smart-contract can be compiled using the command:
+Your smart contract can be compiled using the command:

 .. code-block::